The importance of feature preprocessing for differentially private linear optimization: Additional experiment details.

 \section{Additional experiment details.}

 In this section, we discuss the detailed implementation and parameter settings used in our experiments.
 We implement all algorithms and experiments using the open-source JAX \citep{jax2018github} library.
 For privacy accounting, we use the PLD accountant implemented in Tensorflow Privacy \citep{tfprivacy}.
+We first describe the implementation details of our experiments.

+\paragraph{Feature normalization.} For all three datasets, we consider their feature-normalized version, where we normalize the feature vectors to a fixed norm of $C_F$ by the transformation below

+We treat $C_F$ as a fixed constant, and hence this normalization step doesn't result in any privacy loss about the dataset. \paragraph{Modifications to DPSGD-F.} The version of DPSGD-F listed in \cref{alg:new_algo} is mainly presented for ease of strict theoretical analysis since existing analysis on DPSGD mainly assumse that the gradients are bounded and no clipping is needed during the DPSGD phase ~\citep{bassily2019private, feldman2020private, bassily2020stability, bassily2021non, bassily2021differentially, song2021evading, arora2022differentially}.
+However, state-of-the-art results from DPSGD usually uses the clipping version of DPSGD where no gradient norm bound is assumed~\citep{de2022unlocking, ghalebikesabi2023differentially}.

+In our experiments, instead of directly implementing \cref{alg:new_algo}, we perform the following modifications in the experiments.
+The implemented version of the algortihm is described in \cref{alg:modified-dpsgdf}. \begin{enumerate} \item For the feature preprocessing step, when computing the mean, instead of using the adaptive algorithm in \cref{lem:translate}, the algorithm directly applies Gaussian mechanism to the empirical mean since each feature is normalized to a fixed norm.
+We can use Gaussian mechanism for mean estimation since now the $\ell_2$ sensitivity is bounded. \item We skip the private quantile estimation and feature clipping step.
+Instead, we only shift the features by the privately estimated mean and treat it as the input to the DPSGD phase.
+We then perform $\ell_2$-norm clipping on the gradients as in DPSGD. \end{enumerate}